Lessons from Traveling Around the World: Reflections After Years on the Road

 Hanoi was the most intimidating of all.
 Compared to vibrant, energetic Ho Chi Minh City, the capital city felt sinister.
 Men in black pajamas sat languidly on street corners, glaring at tourists.
 My hotel warned of youths on motorcycles who snatch phones from hands and backpacks off shoulders.
 I was repeatedly warned not to walk alone at night.
 Even during daylight hours, I felt I needed eyes in the back of my head.
 Still, I would not be thwarted.
 I set off on my own to visit the Hanoi Hilton, the notorious prison where Senator John McCain had been imprisoned.
 Deep within the old stone building I paused to read a signboard containing information in English.
 The display, titled “The American War,” stopped me in my tracks.

 It should not have surprised me that Vietnamese do not refer to it as the Vietnam War, but that small fact set me reeling.
 In that instant, I understood that so much of who we are as a society is defined by our cultural frame of reference.
 I also intuitively realized that fearing others who we believe to be ‘different’ is a road map to misunderstanding, violence, and war.
 Our best potential for peace lies in getting to know one another as human beings.
 After all these years, Vietnam still held me in its magnetic sway.
 It had formed me as a teenager and now it would establish the raison d’etre for my blog.
-Since then, I have immersed into the cultures of 50 countries on six continents (Antarctica awaits), testing my theory that people the world over are more alike than different.
+Since then, I have immersed into the cultures of 100 countries on all seven continents, testing my theory that people the world over are more alike than different.
 My belief has only grown stronger.
 We may wear different clothes, eat different foods, practice different religions, and speak different languages, but at our core we all want the same things: a safe place to live, food on the table, clothes to wear, freedom, and a better life for our children.

 My lessons from traveling around the world have been numerous and richly rewarding.
 I have learned that I am incredibly strong, flexible, and capable.
 No longer rattled when things go awry, I simply change directions and go with the flow.
 Though there are some countries that I would not visit at present (Afghanistan, Syria, parts of central Africa), I now know beyond a doubt that travel is not a dangerous profession.
 In retrospect, my discomfort in Vietnam seems foolish, as I recognize it was a function of utter unfamiliarity rather than jeopardy.
 Absolute strangers have helped me countless times, restoring my faith in humanity.